tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_make_curl_call.md

 4. Swap in your own API key in place of `APIKEY`.

+    {: .note}
-    {% include note.html content="In the instruction in this course, <code>APIKEY</code> will always be used instead of an actual API key.
-You should replace that part with your own API key." %}
+In the instruction in this course, <code>APIKEY</code> will always be used instead of an actual API key.
+You should replace that part with your own API key.

 ## Make the request in cURL (Mac)

 1. Open a terminal.
 To open Terminal, press **Cmd + space bar** and type **Terminal**.

+	  {: .tip}
-	  {% include tip.html content="Instead of using Terminal, download and use [iTerm](ttps://www.iterm2.com/) instead.
-It will give you the ability to open multiple tabs, save profiles, and more." %}
+Instead of using Terminal, download and use [iTerm](https://www.iterm2.com/) instead.
+It will give you the ability to open multiple tabs, save profiles, and more.

 2. Paste the request you have in your text editor into the command line.